-The DHS grievance system is a multi-tiered system that affords members the opportunity to have their concerns heard and addressed beginning at the local level and continuing, through an appeals process, to the Director of the DHS.
+The DHS grievance system is a multi-tiered system that affords members the opportunity to have their concerns heard and addressed beginning at the local level and continuing, through an appeals process, to the Director of DHS.

-The DHS Office of Client Advocacys (OCA) administrative rules set forth the procedures to be followed as well as the timelines for each stage of the process (OAC 340:2-3-45).
+DHS/OCA has established policies that set forth the procedures to be followed as well as the timelines for each stage of the process (OAC 340:2-3-45).
 Notice of the member's right to file a grievance is provided upon initiation of services and annually thereafter.
-Timelines for response range from five working days for first level resolution to 15 days for the DHS Director's review of an appealed grievance.
-Each Developmental Disabilities Services (DHS/DDS) Area office designates a staff person to serve as the Local Grievance Coordinator (LGC).
+Timelines for response range from five working days for first level resolution to 15 days for the DHS Directors review of an appealed grievance.
+Each DHS/DDS Area office designates a staff person to serve as the Local Grievance Coordinator (LGC).
 The LGC assists members at every stage of the process and monitors each grievance filed to ensure timely and adequate response.

-Grievances may be filed by any person receiving services from DHS/DDS or by anyone interested in the welfare of a member.
-The subject matter of the grievance may be about any policy, rule, decision, behavior, action or condition made or permitted by the DHS, its employees or other persons authorized to provide care including contract provider agencies and their employees.
+Grievances may be filed by any member receiving services from DHS/DDS or by anyone interested in the welfare of a member.
+The subject matter of the grievance may be about any policy, rule, decision, behavior, action, or condition made or permitted by DHS, its employees, or other persons authorized to provide care, including contract provider agencies and their employees.

-DHS/DDS contract provider agencies are required by policy to establish a grievance process that must be approved by OCA.
-The process must include, at a minimum, notice of the member's right to file a grievance and to a reasonable response, timelines for response, right to appeal and the designation of an LGC who is responsible for implementation of the agency's grievance process.
-Timelines for response to grievances range from five working days for first level resolution to ten working days for the agency's Board of Directors (or appeals committee designated by the Board).
+DHS/DDS contract provider agencies are required by policy to establish a grievance process that must be approved by DHS/OCA.
+The process must include, at a minimum, notice of the member's right to file a grievance and to a reasonable response, timelines for response, notice of right to appeal, and the designation of a LGC who is responsible for implementation of the provider agencys grievance process.
+Timelines for response to grievances range from five working days for first level resolution to ten working days for the provider agencys Board of Directors (or Appeals Committee designated by the Board).

-The OCA ensures the quality of grievance systems by establishing minimum standards and through an ongoing monitoring program.
-The Advocate General and OCA staff have immediate and unlimited access to members, staff and provider agency files, records and documents relating to grievance procedures and practices.
+DHS/OCA ensures the quality of grievance systems by establishing minimum standards and through an ongoing monitoring program.
+The Advocate General and DHS/OCA staff have immediate and unlimited access to members, staff, and provider agency files, records, and documents relating to grievance procedures and practices.

-The OCA grievance system in no way undermines the member's right to request a Fair Hearing.
-DHS policy provides that DHS/DDS waiver members are granted Hearings if the application for services is denied; when resources are sufficient for initiation of Home and Community-Based Waiver services (HCBW) and action is not taken within 45 days; or the client, family, or guardian is aggrieved because of DHS actions to suspend, terminate or reduce services.
-All other complaints or grievances are made to OCA and are addressed in accordance with OCA policies and procedures (OAC 340:2-5-61).
-Case Managers assure that members understand that filing a grievance or making a complaint is not a pre-requisite or substitute for a Fair Hearing.
-Case Managers provide the information annually to the members, their advocates and guardians regarding both processes.
+The DHS/OCA grievance system in no way undermines the member's right to request a Fair Hearing.
+DHS policy provides that DHS/DDS members are granted Hearings if the application for services is denied; when resources are sufficient for initiation of HCBS waiver services and action is not taken within 45 days; or the client, family, or Guardian is aggrieved because of DHS actions to suspend, terminate, or reduce services.
+All other complaints or grievances are made to DHS/OCA and are addressed in accordance with DHS/OCA policies and procedures (OAC 340:2-5-61).
+DHS/DDS Case Managers assure that members understand that filing a grievance or making a complaint is not a prerequisite or substitute for a Fair Hearing.
+Case Managers provide information annually to members, their Advocates and Guardians regarding both processes.
 They are also available to assist in requesting a Fair Hearing or filing a grievance.